jtristao/A-Complex-Network-Analysis-of-Wikipedia/README.md

 * ` scrapy crawl wiki_spider `

 It will use about 20Gb of storage and can take a few hundred hours(about 100 hours, with an average of 1000 pages per minute).
 If necessary, the script can be interrupter using Ctrl+C and later continued.
 It's necessary to wait for the program to save its context before stopping as pressing Ctrl+C multiple times will kill the process abruptly and will be needed to restart from scratch.

+### Disadvantages

+Wikipedia it's not a graph with a unique giant component, which means that some clusters may be left out.
+Since we are following the links as they point to one another, only the components pointed by the [main page](https://en.wikipedia.org/wiki/Main_Page) will be seen.
+Accordingly to the [reference paper](https://doi.org/10.1103/PhysRevE.74.036116) this would represent about 96.35% of the articles in 2004.

 ## Post Processing